Skip to main content

 Proper Diagnosis.
 Quality Repairs.
 All Refrigerant Types.

-Car A/C Not Blowing Cold?
+Car A/C Not Blowing Cold in Sylvan Lake?

 A/C problems range from simple (low refrigerant from a slow leak) to complex (compressor failure, blend door actuators, electronic control issues).
 We figure out what's actually wrong before recommending repairs.
-Get your A/C checked now—waiting until July means competing with everyone else who waited.

 Why Is My A/C Not Cooling?